-Review Summary: Expanding Anyway is a fun record that exhibits a group of musicians with a lot of promise and plenty of ambition.
+Review Summary: A fun record that exhibits a group of musicians with a lot of promise and plenty of ambition.

 It is always refreshing to see new talent that strives to be different, making music that appeals to an audience but still allows for plenty of musical variety.
 Morning Teleportation’s debut effort Expanding Anyway

 is one such record that offers listeners an indie-rock sound infused with many progressive rock elements.
 It is a bold offering, one that isin't afraid to take risks and showcases the promise that the young band holds as well as the occasional misfire.
 Their brashness paid off, allowing them a record deal with Modest Mouse frontman Isaac Brock’s Glacial Pace label.